 And since I’m in the business of challenging conventions, I’m going to share the beautiful messy parts of this life.
 After all, breakups are nothing unique.

 From the day we met, there was an instant connection, buzzed by coffee and sweet topic jumps.
-Our 3 hour conversation, that Sunday afternoon, followed us to our cars in the parking lot, not jolted by the crisp January wind.
+Our long conversation, that Sunday afternoon, followed us to our cars in the parking lot, not jolted by the crisp January wind.
 I remember even hugging goodbye and hello… though I’ve totally been colder than winter during first encounters.
 But it was as if I was meeting someone Ive known before.

 Perhaps we have met in another life…

 The steps of our love story would keep you guessing, both at the beginning and at the end.
 We kept finding our way back to each other.
 Both running from stillness, questioning our directions together and apart.